awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

   For more information about service\-linked roles, see [Service\-Linked Role Permissions for Systems Manager](using-service-linked-roles.md#slr-permissions)\.

-## Creating an Association that Runs an Automation Workflow<a name="systems-manager-state-manager-automation-documents-using"></a>
+## Creating an Association that Runs an Automation Workflow \(Console\)<a name="automation-sm-target-console"></a>

-Use the following procedure to create a State Manager association that runs an Automation workflow\.
+The following procedure describes how to use the Systems Manager console to create a State Manager association that runs an Automation workflow\.

 **To create a State Manager association that runs a Systems Manager Automation Workflow \(Console\)**